UWPCE-PythonCert/Python300-SystemDevelopmentWithPython-Spring-2014/GeneralNotes/BuildingExtensions.rst

 OS-X:
 =========

-Apple moves fast with its upgrades, so it's a big of a trick.
+Apple moves fast with its upgrades, so it's a bit of a trick.
 The latest version of XCode is free, but does not support older systems, and thus won't work (at least not easily) for the python.org python builds.

-For python.org Python2.7, you need XCode 3.* (latest is 3.2.6)
+For python.org Python2.7, you need XCode 4.* (I've got 4.6.3)

-If you have a pre-lion (10.6 or below) system, you may have gotten XCode with your install DVDs, on the extras disk or something like that.
-If so, I'd install from there, it's a big download.

 for Lion (10.7 and above) -- you'll need to download it.
 Apple makes it a bit hard to find the older versions, but they can be found at: